SEI-ATL-3-8/tic-tac-toe/README.md

 * A user should be able to click on different squares to make a move.
 * Every click will alternate between marking an `X` and `O`
 * Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is.
-* A cell should not be able to be replayed once marked.
+* A cell should not be able to be replaced once marked.
 * You should not be able to click remaining empty cells after the game is over.
 * Add a reset button that will clear the contents of the board.
 * Display a message to indicate which turn is about to be played.